What to Do if You Suffer from Whiplash Symptoms After a Car Accident

 - Chronic neck or shoulder pain

-In rare cases, people with whiplash will notice their pain or numbness in their arms.
+In rare cases, people with whiplash symptoms will notice their pain or numbness in their arms.
 They may also find moving their head to be painful.
 In these instances, immediate medical care is necessary.

-A doctor will diagnose whiplash by first asking some questions about your injury and the pain or other symptoms you’re experiencing.
+A doctor will diagnose whiplash by first asking some questions about your injury and the pain or other whiplash symptoms you’re experiencing.

 Most people see their whiplash symptoms improve within a few weeks or months.